Urvikawa31/Faculty_Finder/README.md

 ## Overview
 **Faculty Finder** is an end-to-end **Data Engineering project** that builds a scalable pipeline to discover, extract, store, and serve faculty information from a university website.
 The system prepares high-quality data for downstream **semantic search and NLP-based applications**.

-This repository focuses on **Phase 1: Data Engineering**, covering ingestion, storage, and serving layers using industry best practices.
+This repository focuses on **Phase 1: Data Engineering**, covering:
+- Data ingestoin
+- Data Cleaning & Storage
+- API-based data serving

 ---